UNICO ASSOCIATES

 III.
 Offer (Letter of intent)

 This document is almost same as The Property Disclosure Statement or Seller's Real Property Disclosure Statement.
+The seller is responsible for telling potential buyers about the condition of the property.
 This document are drafted and explained by your agent or seller's agent before you strike a deal.
 Typically this document specifies the following:

 • Description of the property